tf/pageflow-react/docs/guides/creating_widget_types.md

 window.rainbow = window.rainbow || {};
 ```

-We require `react` and `pageflow/react` and setup a variable in the
+We require `react` and `pageflow/react` and set up a variable in the
 global scope, which will act as a home for everything defined by our
 plugin.
 Then we require a file that defines the React components our
-widget will be build from and a file which registers the widget type
+widget will be built from and a file which registers the widget type
 with Pageflow's JavaScript API.

 It's important to define the React components in a separate file, so